mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 * **Subscription Secret** - When configured with PCLM, this field shows the message *configured using Private Cloud License Manager*.
 * **Runtime License Id** - If the Runtime license is successfully applied in the environment, the license ID is displayed in this section.
 If the Runtime license is not applied, this field shows the message *unknown*.
-* **Product Type for PCLM** - The product type of the Runtime license to be configured for this environment.
+* **Product Type for PCLM** - The product type of the Runtime license requested for this environment.
 This field can also be configured to use another Product type.
+* **Runtime Product Type** - The product type currently provisioned for Runtime license.
+* **License Provision Error** - If the licenses are not provisioned successfully for Runtime, then the error message would be displayed under this section.
+Example: When there are not enough Runtime license in the bundle or requested product type is not available in License bundle.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/LicensePCLM.png" class="no-border" >}}